The Wonderful World of Bamboo

 Why is Bamboo good for the planet?

-To start with, it requires very little maintenance to farm.
-No need to replant it as it miraculously continues to create new sprouts!
-It doesn’t rely on any pesticides or herbicides and drinks a third less water than cotton (in case you were wondering) It is, drumroll please… the fastest growing plant in the world.
+When it comes to production, farming requires very little maintenance.
+There is no need to replant it as it miraculously continues to create new sprouts!
+It doesn’t rely on any pesticides or herbicides and drinks a third less water than cotton (in case you were wondering).
+It is, drumroll please… the fastest-growing plant in the world.
 The quicker a plant grows, the quicker it can be used as a resource, like keeping up with the ever-increasing demand for lifestyle products.
 Though the biggest planet-friendly benefit?
-It’s the ability to absorb carbon dioxide and turn it into o2.
-(Told you there would be some magic) Bamboo naturally makes the air we breathe cleaner!
-There is more… strength of the fabric- some fibres have been compared to steel- which makes it incredibly durable.
-Meaning when you switch to bamboo bedding, mattress toppers, and pillows you won’t need to change them for a really long time.
-Brands like Panda take their low carbon footprint one step further by collecting and recycling your used items for free!
-Another reason why choosing bamboo can help you sleep soundly.
+Its ability to absorb carbon dioxide and turn it into o2.
+Bamboo naturally makes the air we breathe cleaner.
+There is more…the strength of the fabric- some fibres have been compared to steel.
+When you switch to bamboo bedding, mattress toppers and pillows, you won’t need to change them for a super long time.
+Here at Panda, we lower our carbon footprint one step further by collecting and recycling the items you use when you have finished them (for free).
+Another way we can help keep you sleeping soundly.

 Why is Bamboo good for you?

-Now for those natural benefits I mentioned.
-Bamboo is a wonder plant for both the planet and for you, unlike other fabrics it is kind and gentle on the skin.
-Not being treated means it doesn’t hold onto odours- so no more stinky bedsheets!
-Being hypo-allergenic makes it perfect for those with allergies and the superior softness makes it unparalleled when it comes to comfort.
+Not being treated means it doesn’t hold onto odours- so no more stinky bed sheets!
+Being hypo-allergenic makes it perfect for those with allergies, and its superior softness makes it unparalleled when it comes to comfort.
 Move over cotton, the wonder plant is four times more absorbent when it comes to zapping moisture keeping bedding nice and fresh.
-Oh, and if you’re not a fan of bed bugs…the fabric is naturally resistant to dust mites, mould, and mildew.
+If you’re not a fan of bed bugs…the fabric is naturally resistant to dust mites, mould and mildew.
 Though the biggest magic of Bamboo?
-It brings natural five-star comfort to your home, with minimum impact on our world.
+It brings natural five-star comfort to your home with minimum impact on our world.

 FAQ